hectorcorrea/solr-for-newbies/tutorial.md

 In the following sections we are going to drill down into some of specifics of the fields and dynamic field definitions that are configured in our Solr core.

-**Note:** You can disable automatic field creation if you don't want this behavior.
+**Note:** You can disable automatic field creation if you don't want Solr to guess fields that are not explicitly defined or that cannot be matched to a `dynamicField` definition.
 Keep in mind that if automatic field creation is disabled Solr will *refuse* to import any documents with fields not defined in the schema.
 For more information about the different way in which the Solr Schema can be configured check out this [blog post](https://bryanbende.com/development/2015/11/14/solr-schemas).

 ### Field: id